-To make the most of your opportunities during this potentially lucrative time, consider:
+To make the most of this wave of new online opportunities during this lucrative time, consider:

 - Running relevant promotions which you frequently update.

 - Optimizing your product listings for individual sales channels

 - Adding extra factors to product images to draw audience attention

 If you want any advice on how to get your Black Friday promotions to the right audiences at the right time, across all your sales channel, please don't hesitate in reaching out to us.

 When the potential for increased sales is growing, we're here to listen to your needs and goals and tailor our approach to how we can help you gain optimal results: